The Success and The Failures of Lefthanders in Sports

 there are still not as many lefthanders playing the game as one might expect.

-Bob Charles, Phil Mickelson, Mike Weir and Bubba Watson are the class of the field.
+Bob Charles, Phil Mickelson, Mike Weir and Bubba Watson are the best of the field.